tiendung/voteable-arangodb/README.md

  * Can use graph alorithm to do recommendation.
 For example: show me few articles that are got most of up vote from my friends

 **CONS**
- * Need to store additional tabulated data fields (upVotesCount, downVotesCount, totalVotePoint) inside `voteableObject
+ * Need to store additional tabulated data fields (upVotesCount, downVotesCount, totalVotePoint) inside voteableObject
- * Need to use transaction to ensure data consistency while create/update `voteObject` and update tabulated data in `voteableObject'
+ * Need to use transaction to ensure data consistency while create/update `voteObject` and update tabulated data in voteableObject

 ### Usage example